oerdnj/dp2025/main.typ

 === Public Key Size

 The Public Key size is a critical factor for DNSSEC operations.
 This study has shown that under the normal circumstances there is no difference between the algorithms that fit the DNS queries for DNSKEY records into the UDP messages and those that have to fall-back to TCP to get the full contents of the DNSKEY Resource Records with the respective signatures.
-Further research is needed in this area to verify the findings in the case of an attack on the DNS infrastructure or misconfiguration.
+Further research is needed in this area to verify the findings in the case of an attack on the DNS infrastructure or mis-configuration.

 === Signature Size